skaram16/pyber_analysis/README.md

 ![Total Fare by City Type](analysis/Pyber_fare_summary.png)

 ### Implications:
-* There is a larger use of PyBer ridesharing in urban cities.
+* There is a bigger usage of PyBer ride-sharing in urban cities.
-* There are more drivers in urban cities than rural cities.
+* There are more drivers located in urban cities than rural cities.
 * As a result, the majority of PyBer's revenue occurs in urban cities.
 * On the other hand, the costs for using PyBer is greater among riders in rural cities than urban cities.
 This could discourage potential riders from using PyBer given the high average fare per ride.
 * Drivers in rural cities are earning more than drivers in urban cities.
-This could discourage discourage potential drivers from working with PyBer given the low average fare per driver.
+This could discourage discourage potential drivers from working with PyBer given the low average fare per driver in an urban setting.
 * There is an another opportunity for further analysis to determine other factors that are contributing to the high ride costs in rural cities and low driver fares in urban cities.
 Perhaps, travel distance is a key factor.
-* Overall, PyBer ridersharing services significantly differs in rural, suruban, and urban cities given the number of rides, drivers, and fares.
-Data supports that there is higher usage of PyBer ridesharing services in urban cities.
+* Overall, PyBer ride-sharing services significantly differ in rural, suruban, and urban cities given the number of rides, drivers, and fares.
+Data supports that there is higher usage of PyBer ride-sharing services in urban cities.